Can a .380 ACP pistol save your life?

 There are some things that can help you greatly when it comes time to stop an attacker.

-The most important thing here is…proper ammo selection.
+The most important thing here is… proper ammo selection.

 In order for you to effectively stop a threat, you need decent hollow point ammunition (if your area allows you to use it).
 Please also note that not all ammo is made the same, and some expand better than others.

 There are some who believe target ammo (or, FMJ, otherwise known as full metal jacket, ball, etc.) is superior in these pocket .380 pistols because they tend to penetrate further.
-All that’s important is that you’ve got quality ammo which has been tested in your firearm.
+All that’s important is that you’ve got quality ammo that has been tested in your firearm.

 You’ll often hear people say that they buy two different types of ammo, only practicing with one of them.
 They’ll buy ammo for target practice and ammo for self-defense.